SuboptimalEng/orbital/README.md

 - What is your refund policy?

-  - I can give a full refund if you don't like your purchase (within 14 days).
+  - I can give you a full refund if you don't like your purchase (within 14 days).
 Just send me a message on Twitter.

 - Want to get in touch?